vdods/vorpy/README.md

     See [this](https://stackoverflow.com/questions/17753182/getting-a-large-list-of-nouns-or-adjectives-in-python-with-nltk-or-python-mad).
 -   Use hashing in `vorpy.symbolic.cached_lambdified` on what gets lambdified so that changes to the function automatically cause the cache to be updated.
+-   Make a module that provides a nice abstraction for concurrent.futures.ProcessPoolExecutor for parallel processing.
+-   Allow multiply-nested dirs for cache_dirname in cached_lambdified -- this would correspond to multiply-nested modules for the cached code.
+Use os.makedirs instead of os.mkdir

 # References